Search our Site:

 World Water Day

 In December 1992, the United Nations General Assembly designated March 22 as 'World Day for Water'.
-UNESCO declared 2003 to be the International Year of Fresh Water.
+The theme for World Water Day 2010 is "Communicating Water Quality Challenges and Opportunities".

 The World Water Forum

-Since 1992, there have been four international World Water Forums:
+Since 1992, there have been five international World Water Forums:

 • Tokyo Japan, March 2003